Pandemic increasingly takes over daily lives, roils markets

 France, Ireland, Denmark, Norway, Lithuania Algeria and Slovakia shut down their schools, and Europe's most successful soccer team, Real Madrid, put all its players into quarantine after one tested positive.
 The Czech government tightened border checks for some countries, and Slovakia closed its international airports and ground transport hubs.
 Europeans were adjusting to new U.S. travel restrictions, which exempted Britain and Ireland, raising questions about the policy's coherence.

-In Iran, which exceeds 10,000 cases, Foreign Minister Mohammad Javad Zarif urged the Trump administration to immediately lift sanctions over the country’s nuclear program.
+In Iran, which exceeds 10,000 cases and 400 deaths, Foreign Minister Mohammad Javad Zarif urged the Trump administration to immediately lift sanctions over the country’s nuclear program.
 He said the sanctions made it difficult to import medicine and medical equipment, including to identify and treat coronavirus patients.

-Three Iranian Cabinet members and its senior vice president tested positive for the virus.
+State-run TV reported a positive test and home quarantine for Ali Akbar Velayati, a trusted adviser to Supreme Leader Ayatollah Ali Khamenei, the 80-year-old leader of the Islamic Republic.
+Iran’s senior vice president, Cabinet ministers, members of parliament, Revolutionary Guard members and Health Ministry officials are also infected.

 Amid the fear, it can be easy to forget that more than half of the world's 128,000 people infected have already recovered.
 Most patients have only mild or moderate symptoms such as a fever or cold, though severe symptoms including pneumonia can occur, especially in older adults and people with existing health problems.